ios-app-jjjnp/weather-app/README.md

    * User can see upcoming weather
 * Settings
    * User can enter zip code
-   * User can choose how to display temperature (celsius vs fahrenheit)
    * Settings are saved locally and remain in place between app restarts
    * Logged in user preferences are saved on server.
 Prioritized over locally stored preferences
 * Login / registration